chinapedia/wikipedia.abstract.en/Page/Caldera.md

-Mount_Mazama_eruption_timeline.PNG's eruption timeline, an example of caldera formation]]
+'s eruption timeline, an example of caldera formation]]

 A CALDERA is a large cauldron-like hollow that forms shortly after the emptying of a magma chamber/reservoir in a volcanic eruption.
 When large volumes of magma are erupted over a short time, structural support for the rock above the magma chamber is lost.
 The ground surface then collapses downward into the emptied or partially emptied magma chamber, leaving a massive depression at the surface (from one to dozens of kilometers in diameter).
 Although sometimes described as a crater, the feature is actually a type of sinkhole, as it is formed through subsidence and collapse rather than an explosion or impact.
 Only seven caldera-forming collapses are known to have occurred since 1900, most recently at Bárðarbunga volcano, Iceland in 2014.[1]